eklmt/dizzybox/README.md

 A container manager inspired by distrobox.

-The version number is fairly meanininglessas of now.
+The version number is fairly meaningless as of now.
 Tagged revisions are what I consider to be in a working state, but I do not guarantee backwards/forwards compatibility.

 ## Why